nootify/PinguBot/README.md

 # PinguBot
-A simple Discord bot running on the discord.py library.
+Runs on the Discord.py library.
+Check `requirements.txt` for all the goodies.

 ## Requirements
-Python 3.8+, Docker, docker-compose, and a copy of this repo is required.
+Python 3.8+ and a copy of this repo is required.

 Python 3.7 does not support unicode CLDR emoji, a la `\N{grinning face with smiling eyes}`.

-It's highly recommended to run this in a Docker container, instead of running it manually.
+Docker and docker-compose is highly recommended, but not required.

 ## Installation
 Run this in docker-compose to create the image: